HISTORY OF TALK LIKE A PIRATE DAY

 The legend goes that its origin was June 6, 1995, during a racquetball game between John Baur and Mark Summers, when Pirate expletives were uttered following an injury.
 But because this is the observance of D-Day, the date was set instead for September 19, the birthday of the ex-wife of one of the two founders.
 It was celebrated in relative obscurity by John, Mark and their friends until one fateful day.

 In 2002, the American humor writer and Pulitzer Prize winner Dave Barry wrote a newspaper article about it and promoted the idea.
 The rest, as they say, is history.
 Unlike some of the newer Geek Holidays — like Pi Day, Foursquare Day, or Towel Day — this holiday has gained traction among a larger audience with growing media coverage, books, T-shirts, merch, and other booty.
-The trademark has been non-restricted, and we like to think of it more of a guideline than a rule.
+The trademark has been non-restricted, and is more what you’d call a “guideline” than an actual rule.
 The fact that Hermione Granger’s birthday in the Harry Potter books is on September 19 contributes to the fact that this parody holiday has gone viral.

 There’s even a Facebook Page about it here.